Whenever we ask small business owners what they need help with most, they always say: I wish there was more time in the day.

 We totally get it.
 But here’s the paradox: Making more time in the day requires time spent on building new habits and planning sessions.

-So, instead of giving you a bunch of time-sucking strategies, we came up with 5 tiny tips that are super quick.
-Plus, they provide big time-savings gains.
+So, instead of giving you a bunch of time-sucking strategies, we came up with 5 little ways to save time that provide big time-savings gains.

 Click to enlarge the infographic, and scroll down for more details and resources.